Trade Secrets: Everything You Need to Know

 - The convenience or problem with which the knowledge may very well be correctly acquired or duplicated by others

-- The subject material concerned should qualify for trade secret safety; it has to be the kind of data that the trade secret was meant to guard, and it should not be easily recognized.
+- The subject material concerned should qualify for trade secret protection; it has to be the kind of data that the trade secret was meant to guard, and it should not be easily recognized.

-- The holder of the commerce secret should set up cheap precautions that have been taken to prevent disclosure of the key data.
+- The holder of the commerce secret should set up precautions that have been taken to prevent disclosure of the key data.

-- The commerce secret holder should show that the knowledge was wrongfully acquired by one another; that the knowledge was misappropriated.
+- The commerce secret holder should show that the knowledge was wrongfully acquired by another; that the knowledge was misappropriated.